Cretalamna: Body

 The body plan of Cretalamna is almost completely known, informed by near-complete fossil impressions with soft tissue preserving the shark's outline from the Hjoula lagerstätte in Lebanon as documented by Pfiel (2021) and Greenfield (2022).
 It was most similar to the porbeagle and salmon sharks in build, with a compact fusiform body, large pectoral and first dorsal fins and tail, and small second dorsal, pelvic, and anal fins.
 The first dorsal fin was positioned directly above the pectoral fins unlike its analog species, where the first dorsal fin is usually positioned behind it.
 The tail fin was semi-lunate, similar to the whale shark.
 Such a body plan is indicative of an active fast-swimming pelagic shark likely partially warm-blooded through regional endothermy.
+In their 2024 study's appendix, Sternes and colleagues questioned this particular specimen's authenticity and anatomical parts which can only be speculated by photographs and its uncertain catalog status did not allow the reproducibility of the proportions suggested by Greenfield (2022).